-Brand identity is changing and it is incumbent on brand design agencies like Ice House Design to find cleverer and more sophisticated ways of communicating the presence and core idea of an organisation with brevity, relevance and with charisma.
+Brand identity is changing and it is incumbent on brand design agencies like Ice House Design to find cleverer and more sophisticated ways of communicating the presence and core idea of an organisation with brevity, relevance and charisma.

-It’s likely the marque will always have a role to play but clients should expect brand design agencies to be less reliant on a single graphic device and push for more sophisticated manifestations of brand visualisation in all mediums and down all communication channels.
+It’s likely the marque will always have a role but clients should expect brand design agencies to be less reliant on a single graphic device and push for more sophisticated manifestations of brand visualisation in all mediums and down all communication channels.